st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 ### Step 5: Add the Setting to the Exports

 After integrating your new setting into the application's logic, it's also decently important to ensure that this setting is correctly exported so that other plugins can use it.
-Though I don't think anyone will bother XertroV asked for it, and I'm happy to oblidge xdd.
+Though I don't think anyone will bother XertroV asked for it, and I'm happy to oblige xdd.
 To add this new alteration to exports go to `\src\Exports\Export_Impl.as` and find the `GetUserSettings` function, and include your new alteration, ensuring that it's saved and retrievable as part of the user's settings.

 #### Update the Settings Structure

 Within the `GetUserSettings` function, locate the appropriate section for your new setting.
 The settings are categorized for better organization (e.g., `Surface`, `Effects`, `Finish Location`, etc.).
-They are catagorized based on how it is on the Altered Nadeo discord, please use this as reference when adding/moving/removing things PeepoShy.
+They are categorised based on how it is on the Altered Nadeo discord, please use this as a reference when adding/moving/removing things PeepoShy.

 For example, if you're adding a new `Surface` alteration named "NewSurfaceType", you would add the following line under the `Surface` category: